 "Oi, you two halves of a half-wit, keep up!" snapped Anjali.
 She disappeared around the corner with a quick twist of her steps.

 It was obvious now that their destination was the Slytherin dungeons, the only part of the castle located that far on the west end.
-The path there was notoriously complicated, forking and looping like a Gordian knot gone wrong.
-Every first week of school, some first year would go missing for a whole day only to stagger out of the maze in the dead of night, gasping for food and water.
+The route was notoriously complicated, forking and looping like a Gordian knot gone wrong.
+Every first week of school, a new kid would go missing for a whole day only to stagger out of the maze in the dead of night, gasping for food and water.

 Scorpius folded his magazine together.
 "Back already?"

 Anjali swept behind the sofa where he lounged, sliding her fingers through his hair as she passed.
 "Always underestimating me."